More about: 32 Best Things To Do in Amsterdam

 But yes, with one of the Amsterdam canal cruises you will see from the best possible perspective this and other bridges in the city.
 In particular, the Magere Brug I recommend you to see it at night, its lighting will also make you understand why they call it the "Bridge of lovers".

-20. Stroll through the Nine Streets
+21. Stroll through the Nine Streets

 Known in the local language as the Negen Straatjes, this is a neighborhood where art galleries, vintage stores and charming cafes are concentrated.
 It is located a few steps from Dam Square, between the Leidsestraat and Raadhuisstraat, and is the ideal place to spend the morning strolling between shopping and aperitif.

-21. Explore the Rembrandt House Museum
+22. Explore the Rembrandt House Museum

 Rembrandt is arguably the most important artist in the history of the Netherlands.
 In his original 17th century house, which has been converted into a museum and restored, you can immerse yourself in the personal and professional history of this master of engraving, painting and drawing.

-And if you are an art lover you can also participate in the Rembrandts Amsterdam Experience an immersive activity of about 25 minutes, along with a small group of 8 people, which will involve you in the Amsterdam of the seventeenth century where you will learn about the life and work of Rembrandt.
+And if you are an art lover you can also participate in the Rembrandts Amsterdam Experience an immersive activity of about 25 minutes, together with a small group of 8 people, which will involve you in the Amsterdam of the seventeenth century where you will learn about the life and work of Rembrandt.

-22. Go to see the lions at the Artis Royal Zoo
+23. See the lions at the Artis Royal Zoo

 Yes, Amsterdam also has its own zoo and it is the oldest zoo in the Netherlands, so it is very worthwhile.
 It is a historic enclosure with animal species of all kinds, from lions, wolves or elephants, to a botanical garden with hundreds of varieties of plants, through a planetarium or even two museums that you will love.
 It is open every day and is an ideal plan to go with the family.